st3v3nmw/lsfr.io/content/kv-store/crash-recovery.md

 On recovery, load the latest snapshot and replay only the operations logged after that snapshot.

-> [!WARNING]
-> Don't delete the old snapshot until the new one is safely on disk.
-If you crash during checkpointing, you need the old snapshot and log to be intact.

 ## Storage Layout

 You now have two types of files: